Unique accommodation: Best 50 places to stay around the world

 We found a unique treehouse lodging experience in Southern Illinois.
 The Timber Ridge Outpost and Cabins in Illinois offers tree houses for an unusual glamping experience.

 Luxury lodging surrounded by nature and half a day’s drive from Chicago.
-Guests can enjoy an amazing glamping experience with kayaking and horseback riding adventures nearby.
+Guests can enjoy an amazing glamping experience, with nearby kayaking and horseback riding adventures.

 Nestled in woodlands, these treehouses offer you an opportunity to disconnect from the world and appreciate beautiful nature.
 It’s a really fun and unique place to stay.
 Chosen by Travel with Sara.